lxe/ui.js/examples/server-rendering/README.md

 ## How to run the demo

-  * `npm install` from `jsapp/` and `reactserver/`.
+  * `npm install` from `jsapp/` and `ui.jsserver/`.
   * Run `browserify` by doing `npm run build` inside `jsapp/`.
 This will generate a `webapp/static/bundle.js` file.
-  * Run the node server by doing `npm start` inside `reactserver/`.
+  * Run the node server by doing `npm start` inside `ui.jsserver/`.
   * Finally, open `index.php` in your browser (on a webserver running PHP, of course).
 View-source to see the rendered markup.
-  * Kill the `reactserver` and reload `index.php`.
+  * Kill the `ui.jsserver` and reload `index.php`.
 You'll notice that the app still works!
-View-source and you'll see no rendered markup.
-React is smart enough to recover if server rendering doesn't work.
+View-source and you'll see no rendered markup. ui.js is smart enough to recover if server rendering doesn't work.